By David Hammond

 - Create an outline to make sure you can see the idea through.

-- If you're a new travel writer, start out proposing ideas for short, straightforward articles.
+- If you're a new freelance writer, start out proposing ideas for short, straightforward articles.

 So, it's perfectly acceptable to follow up with a reminder after a few weeks or a month.
 Express appreciation for any feedback you get from an editor, even if they don't use your story.